MuriloLCN/Simple-Draw/README.md

 Parameters:

-Int x,y: The coordinates of the top-left part of the rectangle that contains the circle.
+Int x,y: The coordinates of the top-left part of the rectangle that contains the circle if CIRCLE_MODE is TOP_LEFT, or the center of the circle if CIRCLE_MODE is CENTER.

 Int r: The radius of the circle.